TheThingsNetwork/lorawan-stack/doc/gettingstarted.md

 ## <a name="dependencies">Dependencies</a>

+### CLI and Stack

+Get the latest packages or binaries for your operating system from the [releases](https://github.com/TheThingsNetwork/lorawan-stack/releases) page on GitHub.

 ### Certificates

 By default, the Stack requires a `cert.pem` and `key.pem`, in order to to serve content over TLS.